Culinary Arts (CULPT)

 Culinary food trends brought to life through dietary and lifestyle choices such a gluten-free, paleo, vegan, primal, and vegetarian.
 This class discusses and teaches the basic principles of nutrition, wellness and the preparation of such foods.
 The knowledge gained from this course will enhance students' awareness regarding personal food choices and health related choices.

-CULPT-240 CATERING ESSENTIALS AND DESIGN 3 Credits
+CULPT-240 CATERING AND EVENTS MANAGEMENT 3.00 Credits

 This class is an introduction and execution of cuisines from around the world.
 Includes African, Greek, Italian, and Chinese/Japanese, French, German, Hungarian menus and more with focus on ingredients, spices, flavor profiles, technique, and plating.
 A showcase of the course learnings will be presented for faculty to enjoy as the final project in this class.
 Students in the International Cuisine class will be introduced to the world of cooking.
 This course emphasizes the cooking methods, eating habits, and cultural characteristics of people in diverse cultures and geographical areas.